SOUTHEASTERN REGIONAL CONCERT FESTIVAL

 Allan McMurray, University of Colorado, Retired

-Tania Mitchell-Spradlin, Penn State University
+Tanya Mitchell-Spradlin, Penn State University

 Scott Rush, Dorchester Two School District, SC